codeadamca/github-pages-deploy-html/README.md

 ## Custom Domain

 You can use a custom domain (or subdomain) you have registered from a domain name provider.

+Go back to the repo settings and choose ```Pages```.
+Enter the custom domain, choose whether or not to ```Enforce HTTPS```, and click ```Save```:

 Log in to your domain name provider and navigate to your domain name DNS settings.
 Add four A records pointing the domain to GitHub:

 ```
 185.199.108.153